Medicinal cannabis legislation and compliance

 Restrictions on advertising medicinal cannabis

-The advertising of medicinal cannabis products is restricted to the wholesale, medical and pharmaceutical professions only by State and Commonwealth laws.
+The advertising of medicinal cannabis products is restricted by State and Commonwealth laws, to the wholesale, medical and pharmaceutical professions only.
 Advertising or promoting medicinal cannabis is a breach of the Medicines and Poisons (Medicines) Regulation 2021 and the Commonwealth Therapeutic Goods Act 1989.

 The advertising of therapeutic goods to consumers and health practitioners is also controlled by the Therapeutic Goods Administration and self-regulation through Codes of Practice administered by the relevant therapeutic goods industry associations.
 In all cases the advertising of therapeutic goods should be directed exclusively to health professionals.